The Block Brochure: Welcome to the Soil 5: Background

 He went on to discuss how long it took to record, saying: "You know, guest appearances help a lot.
-When you do a song with other artists—’cause everybody wants to hear another artist with their favorite artist—one thing you got make sure is when you take that first verse and that second verse, you got to be a part of the whole song.
-Whether you on the hook on there talking or repeating the ad-libs, that’s one thing I learned to do over the years.
-Now just imagine, from March 2010 I dropped Revenue Retrievin’: Day Shift and Night Shift.
+When you do a song with other artists—'cause everybody wants to hear another artist with their favorite artist—one thing you got make sure is when you take that first verse and that second verse, you got to be a part of the whole song.
+Whether you on the hook on there talking or repeating the ad-libs, that's one thing I learned to do over the years.
+Now just imagine, from March 2010 I dropped Revenue Retrievin': Day Shift and Night Shift.
 Here it is, December 2013.
 Within that amount of time—just to show you my work progress—within that amount of time I dropped 10 solos and two duos, with me and Too $hort.
-So that’s 12 albums [from] March 2010 to now when The Block Brochure 4, 5, and 6 comes out.
+So that's 12 albums [from] March 2010 to now when The Block Brochure 4, 5, and 6 comes out.
 That's three and a half years."

-He also spoke about the deadline for the release date, saying: "You know what’s the trip about it?
+He also spoke about the deadline for the release date, saying: "You know what's the trip about it?
 At the end, I was trying to reach deadline, [and] then I said fuck that, we coming out December 10.
 Then I finally got stressed out after things was done.
-Ain’t that a trip?
-Neck got tight and shit.
-I’m like, it’s done, it’s turned in, I got my release date.
+Ain't that a trip? ...
 I got my album done and all the covers.
 Everything is in promotions.
 But I guess it just caught up with me.
-But I’m back."
+But I'm back."

-He also spoke about some of the features on the album, saying: "I try to do collaborations that a lot of people don’t do.
-When it’s already predictable it’s not so much of a special song.
+He also spoke about some of the features on the album, saying: I try to do collaborations that a lot of people don't do.
+When it's already predictable it's not so much of a special song.
 I got a song with me, Big K.R.I.T. and Z-Ro ["In Dat Cup"]; me, T.I., and Chris Brown ["Episode"].
 I never did a song with T.I., I always had love for him.
 We both had mutual respect for each other but never did one.
 Never did a song with Chris Brown singing.
-We did a rap song remix with him with “Function” [and] he killed it, that's a great song too.
-My son Droop-E and Work Dirty, first of all they [on] Sick Wid’ It Records—my label—and they also family and always in the studio with me.
+We did a rap song remix with him with "Function" [and] he killed it, that's a great song too.
+My son Droop-E and Work Dirty, first of all they [on] Sick Wid' It Records—my label—and they also family and always in the studio with me.
 Decades produced the beat, he family too.
-That was just one of those moments where it's, “Lets come with it.”
-My boy Stressmatic came with the hook, “Yellow Gold.”
+That was just one of those moments where it's, "Let's come with it."
+My boy Stressmatic came with the hook, "Yellow Gold".
 Soon as he did the hook we was on the case.
 But that's what it's about, doing songs with people like me, Danny Brown and ScHoolboy Q ["All My Niggas"].
-Three unique different styles, unorthodox, different voices, doing what everybody else don't."
+Three unique different styles, unorthodox, different voices, doing what everybody else don't.